Jump to Way of St. Francis Stages

 Day twelve starts at the southern end of Spello, after walking through the impressive Roman gate, the Porta Consolare.
 We arrived here from our extremely comfortable Residenza Frenguelli, (with perhaps the most comfortable bed I have ever slept in), right at daybreak.
 The town was totally quiet.

 Here is a photo of the Porta Consolare, but from the southwest.
-The route will actually come out at the archway, you can see on the far left of the gate.
+The route will actually come out at the archway you can see on the far right of the main arched gate.

 Way of St. Francis: Day Twelve, Spello to Trevi, the start at Porta Consolare, Spello.Start of Day 12 at the Porta Consolare